Group Home for Boys

 Transitional Services - The Mapleaf

-Mapletree provides transitional services for all residents but a lucky few have the opportunity to live in a small, but fully furnished two-bedroom apartment adjacent to the group home.
+Mapletree provides transitional services for all residents but a few have the opportunity to live in a small, fully furnished two-bedroom apartment adjacent to the group home.
 The Mapleaf was added to Mapletree in 1997 to ease the transition to independent living.
-Residents that successfully complete at least three months at Mapletree are eligible to move into the Mapleaf.
-Residents continue to be part of Mapletree while living at the Mapleaf, but have more privileges, freedoms, expectations, and responsibilities than the boys at Mapletree.
+Mapleaf residents continue to be part of Mapletree, but have more privileges, freedoms, expectations, and responsibilities than the other guys at Mapletree.
 Residents must be at least 18 to be considered for the Mapleaf, and remain age-eligible until they turn 21.
-Some residents have lived in the Mapleaf from a few months to more than a year, depending on the educational, employment or independent living goals they need to complete.
-Residents of the Mapleaf are generally supported by county supervision and funding of their placement, and have a transitional services plan that includes educational goals, employment goals, therapeutic services, health care needs, a budgeting and finance plan, and projections for a successful transition to independent living.
+Some residents have lived in the Mapleaf from a few months to more than a year, depending on goals for transition to independent living.

 The Director, Jon Brandt has been working with youth and families for more than 30 years.
 With an undergraduate degree in psychology (SCSU), and Master's degree (University of Wisconsin-Madison) in social work, Jon is nationally accredited by the Academy of Certified Social Workers, a licensed mental health professional (Minnesota LICSW), and a clinical member of ATSA.
 Jon has worked in shelter care, correctional programs, residential treatment, and supervised foster homes.
 He's been a child protection social worker, and has more than twenty-five years experience as a therapist with adolescent sex offenders.
 He has provided expert testimony in numerous juvenile court hearings, promoted new legislation and spoken on child welfare matters before the Minnesota Legislature.
 He has presented workshops on a wide range of topics including understanding anger, and working with sex offenders, at local, state, and national conferences, in addition to interviews on Twin Cities TV and radio.
 He is the founder, Director and provides clinical supervision at Mapletree, does training and consulting, and provides individual, group, and family therapy in private practice.
 Jon can be reached at Mapletree or by e-mail at: firstname.lastname@example.org

 Mapletree's reputation and success is due to great staff, both past and present.
-The Mapletree staff currently includes the Director, and Counseling Staff: Brian Hurt, Tony Mayer, Amanda Abrizenski, Susan Hauck, Andy Peterson, Rich Burnham, Daniel Bubna, Nick Lande; Staff Psychologist Paul Sterlacci; Nursing Consultant Monique Mayer; Mapledog Gilmore; Maplekitty Rico; and a very large extended family!
+The Mapletree staff currently includes the Director, Counseling Staff: Brian Hurt, Tony Mayer, Amanda Briones, Susan Hauck, Rory Burton-Feeney, Andy Peterson, Rich Burnham, Daniel Bubna, Corey Grandner, Steve Boussie, John Cleaveland; Staff Psychologist Paul Sterlacci; Nursing Consultant Monique Mayer; Mapledog Gilmore; Maplekitty Rico; and a very large extended family!

 Mapletree has been working successfully with at-risk teenage boys, and building a good reputation in the professional communities of juvenile corrections, social services, and mental health since 1991.
 Mapletree can provide an excellent vantage point in which to learn about juvenile corrections, social services, child welfare, mental health, and the treatment of a wide range of maladjustments of adolescence.
 Most former Mapletree staff have found their experience at Mapletree to be excellent preparation for career advancement.
 No one gets rich working in the social services, but the experience and job satisfaction can be very rewarding.
 It's a chance to make a difference with kids that need a chance.